 Image courtesy of www.socialeurope.eu With the upcoming referendum, where British voters will decide if the UK is to remain part of the EU or to leave the EU threw up a couple of questions for us here at dot2dot nursery insurance.
 We thought it best to try…Continue reading "What might Brexit mean for Health & Safety in the Nursery?"

 Living wage adds to payroll problems The age range of employees in nursery settings varies greatly, and with the introduction of the new National Living Wage at the beginning of April, it adds up to a huge headache for nursery owners and managers.
 Add this with higher minimum wage penalties and a focus on the…Continue reading "Guide to the National Living Wage for your Nursery"

 What would you do if you were inviting an employee to a gross misconduct meeting and they asked for a friend to come along to help?
 That’s exactly the situation a nursery manager found themselves in recently.
 The facts Claire was a cleaner employed by the nursery to carry out her work after the nursery…Continue reading "Gross misconduct meeting and bringing a friend"

 It isn’t the winning that’s important Or is it?
-Over the last few years there has been a lot of discussion in the media around competition, especially in schools.
+Over the last few years, there has been a lot of discussion in the media around competition and competitiveness, especially in schools.
 Some have gone as far as recommending that all schools sports should be non-competitive.
-This week’s feature article on the Croner-i Early years Toolkit for dot2dot,…Continue reading "Competitiveness in Early Years"
+This week’s feature article on the Croner-i Early years Toolkit…Continue reading "Competitiveness in Early Years"

 Every manager hopes that all employees will perform satisfactorily in their roles 100% all the time, but there will be occasions when performance falls below an acceptable standard.
 Early action is the best policy, rather than waiting and hoping that things will improve.
 They rarely do, and delay just makes subsequent interventions more difficult.
 Val…Continue reading "Ten tips for dealing with an underperforming employee"